 - High-visibility reverse contrast LCD display for improved view...

-Use an amp clamp meter to measure the number of amps on one of the wire coming off the breaker.
+Use an amp clamp meter to measure the number of amps on one of the wires coming off the breaker.
 Turn on appliances to load the system; you can turn on your air conditioner or other appliances across various circuits.
-Add enough appliances or devices to increase the amount of electricity pulled, but make sure not to turn on more than the circuits maximum amp rating.
+Add enough appliances or devices to increase the amount of electricity pulled, but make sure not to turn on more than the circuit’s maximum amp rating.

-If your system is working correctly, you should be able to pull the number of amps its rated for.
+If your system is working correctly, you should be able to pull the rated number of amps.
 You know the RV breaker is bad if it trips below the maximum rating.